voximplant/php-smartcalls-sdk/docs/Api/NumbersApi.md

 Search for the Caller ID number.
-The method without specifying the parameters returns last 20 Caller IDs.
+The method without specifying the parameters returns last 20 Caller IDs

 ### Example
 ```php